-During the year ended December 31, 2011, annual retainer and other fees were paid to non-management members of the Board on the following basis:
+During the year ended December 31, 2012, annual retainer and other fees were paid to non-management members of the Board on the following basis:

-Annual retainer for a non-management director \$40,000 annual Annual retainer for the Chairman of the Board \$150,000 annual Board meeting attendance fee \$2,500 per meeting Committee meeting attendance fee \$2,500 per meeting Committee Chair fee (in addition to the committee meeting attendance fee) \$2,500 per meeting Cross-country or intercontinental travel fee to attend Board or committee meetings \$2,500 per trip Travel fee for site visits undertaken separate and apart from attendance at Board or committee meetings (and not for orientation purposes upon joining the Board) \$2,500 per trip
+Annual retainer for a non-management director \$40,000 annual Annual retainer for the Chairman of the Board \$150,000 annual Board meeting attendance fee \$2,500 per meeting Board Committee meeting attendance fee \$2,500 per meeting Board Committee Chair fee (in addition to the committee meeting attendance fee) \$2,500 per meeting Cross-country or intercontinental travel fee to attend Board or Committee meetings \$2,500 per trip Travel fee for site visits undertaken separate and apart from attendance at Board or Committee meetings (and not for orientation purposes upon joining the Board) \$2,500 per trip

 All retainers and fees are paid in Canadian dollars.
-The Chairman of the Board receives a flat fee annual retainer and does not receive any additional meeting attendance fees or travel fees.
+The Chairman of the Board receives a flat fee annual retainer and does not receive any additional meeting attendance fees or travel fees; however, he does receive the travel fee for site visits undertaken separate and apart from attendance at Board or Committee meetings.